 * Tried to obtain atomic information while working at the State Department

 * Smeared former cell member and main accuser, Whittaker Chambers

 * Died on November 15, 1996

-Exposed as a Soviet spy in his lifetime by the pumpkin papers and posthumously by declassified Soviet cables, Alger Hiss responded by generating his own parlor game — accusing forged typewriters, spurned homosexuals, anti-New Deal forces, FDR, Hoover, Nixon, and the China lobby as being all part of the vast, rightwing conspiracy that tried to frame him.
+Born on November 11, 1904 in Baltimore, Maryland, Alger Hiss was exposed as a Soviet spy in his lifetime by the pumpkin papers and posthumously by declassified Soviet cables.
+He responded by generating his own parlor game — accusing forged typewriters, spurned homosexuals, anti-New Deal forces, FDR, Hoover, Nixon, and the China lobby as being all part of the vast, rightwing conspiracy that tried to frame him.
 Hiss’s parlor game was designed to obscure the most important questions: namely, why did he spy for the Soviet Union and why did he maintain his innocence for nearly 50 years?

 In his new biography, Alger Hiss: The Looking Glass Wars, G. Edward White ignores the parlor game and instead focuses the spotlight on Hiss himself.
 He does well in offering a psychological portrait of a compartmentalizer who jealously guarded his secret life.
 But he is more interested in uncovering Hiss’s psychological makeup than his ideology.
 He merely attributes Hiss’s turn toward Stalinism in the early 1930s to his wife, Priscilla, a member of the Socialist Party at that time (White forgets the enmity between the CPUSA and the American Socialist Party in the early 1930s, which expressed itself during a famous dustup at Madison Square Garden in 1934).